 In addition, article 2330 of the La.
 Civil Code states that spouses may not, by agreement before or during marriage, renounce or alter their rights to the marital portion.

 In the event that a deceased spouse leaves no descendants, the surviving spouse inherits the deceased’s share of community property.
 La.
 Civil Code article 889.
 If the deceased spouse is survived by descendants, the surviving spouse inherits a usufruct of the deceased’s share of the community not bequeathed to others until the earlier of death or remarriage.
 La.
 Civil Code article 890.
 This would be a legal usufruct.
 If the deceased spouse is survived by no descendants, parents, siblings, or descendants from siblings, the surviving spouse not judicially separated from the deceased shall inherit the deceased’s separate property.
 La.
 Civil Code article 894.

-In the event that a surviving spouse does not inherit property at least equal to the marital portion, then the surviving spouse can still claim the marital portion.
+In the event that a surviving spouse does not inherit property at least equal to the marital portion, then the surviving spouse can still claim the deficit.
+La.
+Civil Code article 2435.